JuliaMath/Decimals.jl/README.md

 ## Decimals.jl

 Some basic routines for exact decimal arithmetic, as specified in [IEEE 754](http://en.wikipedia.org/wiki/IEEE_floating_point "Wikipedia: IEEE floating point").
 Supports addition, subtraction, negation, multiplication, and equality operations; division and exponentiation coming as soon as I find the time to write them.
-Tested in Julia v.
-0.3.0-prerelease+4028.
+(Tested in Julia v.
+0.3.0-prerelease+4028.)

 ### Background

 Why is this needed?
 Because floating point arithmetic does things like this:

-    julia> 0.1+0.2
+    julia> 0.1 + 0.2
     0.30000000000000004

-Yikes.
-Clearly, this is not okay for fields like finance, where it's important to be able to trust that $0.30 is actually 30 cents, not 30.000000000000004 cents.
+Clearly, this is not okay for fields like finance, where it's important to be able to trust that $0.30 is actually 30 cents, rather than 30.000000000000004 cents.

 (For an in-depth explanation of the underlying problem - "ordinary" decimals like 0.1 and 0.2 are base-10 numbers, many of which do not have an exact representation in binary - check out the amusingly-named [floating-point-gui.de](http://floating-point-gui.de/ "What Every Programmer Should Know About Floating-Point Arithmetic").)